olahsymbo/olahsymbo/README.md

-👩‍💻  About Me : I am a Data Scientist/Machine Learning Engineer.

 🔭 I develop ML and AI solutions that can be seamlessly integrated into frontend, backend, mobile applications.

 🌱 Perform Technical Writing (Blogs and Academic).